emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/88-disk.md

 Control the disk head, and other settings if a disk drive is selected.

 - `D7` : _Write Enable_.
 Initializes write sequence (enables writing to the disk; value=1).
 The plugin sets the sector number to 0 and also value 0 to bit `D0` of Port 1 (_Enter new write data_).
 According to manual the write sequence holds only for short time, maximally until the end of sector is reached.
 The plugin does not limit the sequence period, it is deactivated only when the end of the sector is reached.
 In addition each first byte and the last byte of a sector should have set its MSB (7th bit) to 1.
 It was called the "sync bit" for easier identification of start or end of a sector.
 However, the plugin does not require it.
+- `D7` : _Write Enable_.
+Initializes write sequence (enables writing to the disk; value=1).
+The plugin sets the sector number to 0 and also value 0 to bit `D0` of Port 1 (_Enter new write data_).
+According to manual the write sequence holds only for short time, maximally until the end of sector is reached.
+The plugin does not limit the sequence period, it is deactivated only when the end of the sector is reached.
+In addition each first byte and the last byte of a sector should have set its MSB (7th bit) to 1.
+It was called the "sync bit" for easier identification of start or end of a sector.
+However, the plugin does not require it.
 - `D6` : _Head Current Switch_.
 On real disks the bit should be set to 1 when a program is writting data to tracks from 43-76.
 The plugin the bit is ignored.
 - `D5` : _Interrupt Disable_.
 Setting is ignored sicne plugin does not support interrupts.